python-bale-bot/python-bale-bot/README.md

 </div>

+# Introduction

 ## What is Bale?
-**The "Bale" is a messenger-platform for send and receive messages.** it's provides services for developers and they can send or receive messages through `bots` like normal users and These services are provided by [web services](https://dev.bale.ai) (`API`).
+**The "Bale" is a messenger-platform for send and receive messages.** it's provides services for developers, and they can send or receive messages through `bots` like normal users and These services are provided by [web services](https://dev.bale.ai) (`API`).

 ## What is python-bale-bot?
 **The "python-bale-bot" is a Python language package optimized for developers to use web services provided by "Bale".**

-## Installing
+# Installing
 <div align='center'>

   **You can install or update `python-bale-bot` via:**